ashleyconnor/blog/_posts/2022-04-03-pay-transparency.md

 $140,000 CAD per annum.
 Employee Stock Options.

-<sup>Jane Software doesn't appear on my resume because I left the position after 6 weeks after realizing this job was also a poor fit.</sup>
+<sup>Jane Software doesn't appear on my resume because I left the position after 6 weeks after realizing this job was also a poor fit.
+Technically this was also a pay cut with bonuses included.
+At the time I planned to relocate to Vancouver and this position accomodated that.</sup>

 #### HashiCorp Canada (2021 - 2022)